Freshfitz4eva/0sTicket/README.md

 </p>

-Now that the virtual machine has been created, copy the public IP address of the virtual machine and open the remote desktop.
+the virtual machine has been created, copy the public IP address of the virtual machine and open the remote desktop.
 Here you will paste the public IP address and then enter your username and password from the previous step.
 </p>
 <br />
 <img width="804" alt="Screenshot 2024-08-25 at 1 47 01 PM" src="https://github.com/user-attachments/assets/f0b16658-8c07-472e-81e1-3cf6d86d57e4">